mrakgr/Trading-Journal/journal_2025.md

 The Only Orderflow Footprint Chart Guide You'll Ever Need [Tutorial]

 Or I could watch this for a bit.
 Well whatever, let me just do what feels fun.

+9:25pm.
+Towards the end of this video, he talks about how these types of charts could be used to improve the ORB strategy.
+Yeah, just what I need.
+I can look for big deltas to see when the buyers or sellers are in control.
+Baby steps.
+I don't need to be a master like the SMB Capital's traders.

+I really like these kinds of things.
+I don't know about a general purpose bot, but I could code up a simple ORB bot that takes into account volume imbalances and see whether those patterns improve the trades any.
+But it'd be difficult to make it understand whether a seller has been overcome.
+I'll have to gather the data and take stock of the trades.